 The WilderNessts book is certainly not the only freedom camping directory out there.
 But it is the only one that lists only camping spots that are special and unique as per the criteria above.
 Other directories list places where you CAN camp - you don’t necessarily WANT to camp there.
 Many are located next to busy roads, densely populated residential areas, or rural spots that aren’t that interesting.
 The ones that are interesting are widely known and may well be full with tourists.

 Last but not least, staying at a Nesst will save you money.
 You can expect to pay between $40 - $90 per couple per night to stay a commercial campsite.
 With only a handful of exceptions, the Nessts sites are all free.
 At that rate, this book will pay for itself after only two or three nights!

-Here's an example of Nesst listing.
-The information that identifes where this site is has been removed to protect its exclusivity.
+Here's an example of a Nesst listing.
+The exact location of this site is has been removed to protect its exclusivity.

 You can add a WilderNesst Camping Directory to your motorhome rental when you book or add it anytime on My Booking page.
 The directory costs $80 per hire or is free when you take our VIP insurance package.